 FAQs

-How can I make baked fried chicken extra crispy?
+How do I make it extra crispy?

 Baked Fried Chicken